melvynator/ELK_twitter/README.md

 ### Setting up your Machine Learning API
 ____

+**If you don't have the need to make any API call you can skip this part**

 Go into the main repository and create a virtual environement:

     cd ELK_twitter